-Tip 4.
-Floor Time Tent
+Bonding Method Part 5: Floor Time Tent

-Guinea pigs love to burrow, and that is why so many guinea pigs around the world love GuineaDad Liners.
-We can use this guinea pig’s preference to burrow to our advantage in bonding with guinea pigs.
-Just like in the previous tip, make sure you are sitting or lying down on GuineaDad Liner, but with your legs stretched this time.
-Make sure you have bit of a gap between the leg so that if your guinea pig wants to walk between your leg and turn around, they can do so.
+Guinea pigs love to burrow.
+That is why so many guinea pigs around the world love GuineaDad Liners.
+We can use their love to burrow to our advantage for bonding with guinea pigs.
+Sit or lie down on the floor with your legs stretched out on top of a GuineaDad Liner.
+Make sure you have bit of a gap between your legs so your guinea pig can walk between your legs and turn around.
 Also try to have enough gap between the edge of the GuineaDad Liner and your foot.
 Think of the GuineaDad Liner as a road and your two legs as the road’s passing lane.
-Cover your leg with a thin blanket – hold one end of the blanket with bottom of your foot and cover your body.
-This will create some gap above your ankle below the blanket if your foot is pointed up.
+Cover your leg with a thin blanket – hold one end of the blanket with bottom of your feet pointing up and cover your body.
+This will create some gap above your ankle below the blanket.
 Lure the guinea pigs to go under the blanket.
-They will start to explore the tunnel and jump over your ankle to switch lane if there is some space above your ankle below the blanket.
+They will start to explore the tunnel and jump over your ankle to switch lanes if there is some space above your ankle below the blanket.
 Once they understand that it is safe and fun inside this space, they will lie down (probably near your foot) and sleep leaning on you.
-This activity brings your guinea pig’s comfort level to another level.
-Now you have reached level 5 in gaining guinea pig’s trust and love.
-Time to move onto level 6, the ultimate level.
+This activity brings your guinea pigs’ comfort level to another level.
+Now you have reached level 5 in gaining a guinea pig’s trust and love.
+Time to move onto level 6, the ultimate level!

 6. Comes to you on command

-Tip 5.
-High Pitch Command
+Bonding Method Part 5: High Pitch Command

 If you watch GuineaDad’s YouTube channel, you will often see me say “kong, kong!” or “kong-a” in a very high pitch voice.
 This is my command word for Peanut (Kong, Kong-a means Peanut in Korean).
-I always call my guinea pigs with their name, so they slowly recognize their name.
-Consistency is very important, which means the pitch and intonation also needs to be same or similar.
+I always call my guinea pigs by their name, so they eventually recognize their name.
+Consistency is very important, which means the pitch and intonation also needs to be the same or similar.